Military Sexual Trauma care

 Find your local Community Resource and Referral Center

 You can also call the VA general information hotline at 800-827-1000, Monday through Friday, 8:00 a.m. to 9:00 p.m.
 ET.

-Can I get disability compensation (monthly payments) or other benefits from VA?
+Can I get disability compensation or other benefits from the VA?

 Veterans can receive compensation for conditions that started or got worse in the line of duty.
 This includes injuries or disabilities related to MST.
-If you have questions, a Veterans Benefits Administration (VBA) MST outreach coordinator at your nearest regional office can explain more.
+If you have questions, a MST outreach coordinator at your nearest Veterans Benefits Administration office can explain more.

 Or get help applying for disability compensation by: